-Veggies are rich in fiber and low in calories, making them the perfect filling diet food.
+Veggies are rich in fiber and low in calories, making them the perfect food to feel full on a diet.

 Walk for 20 minutes every day

 People make elaborate new year’s workout plans that are hard to stick to, but it’s really as simple as walking 20 minutes a day.
 If you carve out a mere 20 minutes a day for exercise, you won’t have any reason to skip it!
+If you can incorporate walking into your way of life, like going to the store, or picking up lunch, even better.
 Walking is enjoyable and free, but it helps you lose more weight and become stronger.

 Eat fruit instead of processed snacks.